Newborn blood spot screening

 The optimum time for testing is on day five following birth; however, children are eligible for screening up until their first birthday for every condition except CF, for which the test is no longer reliable after eight weeks of age.
 Samples should be sent to the screening laboratory for analysis on the same day that they are taken.

-For further information about NBS sampling, please read through the sampling guidelines.
-You can also follow guidelines to ensure you take a good-quality sample.
+For further information about NBS sampling, please read through the sampling guidelines., You can also access guidance on how to take a good-quality sample.

 Results

 Parents usually receive the results of the NBS test within six weeks.
 If a condition is suspected, the parents will be contacted as soon as possible so that the child can have further testing or treatment immediately.
-The results must be given by an appropriately trained and knowledgeable clinician, and parents should be provided with national guidance about screening for the nine conditions.
+The results must be given by an appropriately-trained and knowledgeable clinician, and parents should be provided with the national guidance about screening for the 10 conditions (see the resources for patients below).

 Resources